RedTeamOperations/Red-Infra-Craft/README.md

 # Automate-Red-Team-Infra

-Welcome to the **"InfraCraft"** GitHub repository - your gateway to automating the deployment of robust red team infrastructures!
-InfraCraft is your trusted companion in effortlessly setting up and managing red team infrastructures, streamlining the process so you can focus on your mission.
-Whether it's deploying Mythic C2s, orchestrating ELB architectures, or crafting sophisticated phishing setups, InfraCraft empowers red teams to deploy with ease and efficiency.
-Join us in revolutionizing the way red team infrastructures are built and managed - let's craft infrastructures together with InfraCraft!
+Welcome to the **"RedInfraCraft"** GitHub repository - your gateway to automating the deployment of robust red team infrastructures!
+RedInfraCraft is your trusted companion in effortlessly setting up and managing red team infrastructures, streamlining the process so you can focus on your mission.
+Whether it's deploying Mythic C2s, orchestrating ELB architectures, or crafting sophisticated phishing setups, RedInfraCraft empowers red teams to deploy with ease and efficiency.
+Join us in revolutionizing the way red team infrastructures are built and managed - let's craft infrastructures together with RedInfraCraft!

 <br>